gvwilson/thirdbit/src/fiction/iffy/index.md

 is unacceptable."
 Doctor Johel's voice was colder than the ocean.
 She turned back to Iffy.
-"Tell Johnson Wales and his colleagues that we are watching."*
+"Tell Johnson Wales that we are watching."*

 *"No," Aunt Naggie said sharply.
 "You will tell him nothing."*